 In 2012, a family of 4 would typically subtract $10,700 in D&E's from Adjusted Gross Income (AGI) on the D-40 form.
 If our D&E's were coupled with the Federal rate, they could have subtracted $27,100 in D&E's from AGI.
 This is a difference of $16,400.
 Thus, the family would have paid $786 on D-40 Taxable Income of $16,400.
 Using the Federal D&E's they would have paid ZERO.
 A similar family with $56,400 income would pay $1,394 less in D-40 taxes.
 Others have testified about serious inequities with Schedule H, used to help low income renters and homeowners.
 [And I have added important details in the June 24, 2013 Testimony above.]

 Issue 2) The D-30 needs major overhaul.
 Instructions are opaque [i.e. DC Apportionment Factor: “Multiply the total income by a fraction.
 The numerator is the property factor plus the payroll factor plus the sales factor.
 The denominator is three, reduced by the number of factors without a denominator.]
 I'm told this is a tax attorney make work project.
 To change that, examples should be given as they are in the Federal 1040 instructions.
 Many very small Unincorporated Businesses only have a little rental income, or sell a few things.
 If all income is DC earned, why not allow inclusion of the Federal Schedule C and/or E, and skip filling out redundant facts in D-30 Schedules A,C, E, and G, not to mention most of the rest of the form.
 In 1986 the D-30 became required of all Gross Income above $12,000 with a $100 fee even if there was a NET LOSS.
 Now a $250 fee is required.
 To be fair, the Gross Income should rise to at least $30,000.
-[A $5,000 deduction is allowed, and up to 30% for personal labor to operate the business, so an adjustment could be made in the D-40 to allow these benefits with an increase to $30,000.]
+[A $5,000 deduction is allowed, but this should also be increased to reflect inflation, and up to 30% for personal labor to operate the business, so an adjustment could be made in the D-40 to allow these benefits with an increase to $30,000.]

 Issue 3) The idea that D-40 should add “taxed Social Security” to income is unconscionable.
 SS, first taxed in 1983 under Reagan, had a tax calculator “benefits worksheet” allowing singles a $25,000 deduction, and couples $32,000.
 This is unchanged in 30 years.
 According to the [Consumer Price Index] CPI calculator, the 2013 figures should be $58,427 and $74,787.
 Unadjusted a person with $20,000 SS and $40,000 [Adjusted Gross Income] AGI will pay tax on almost half their SS; $50,000 AGI and above, on 85% of their SS--another assault on the middle class.
 DC's current D-40 deduction for Federally taxed SS helps rectify this gross unfairness.